 18 Jan 2019

-In 1970 Sir William began his role as Director of the Bureau of Transport Economics, returning to Department of Treasury in 1972.
-In 1976 he was chosen for the federal role of Australian Statistician.
+In 1970 Sir William began his role as Director of the Bureau of Transport Economics, returning to the Department of Treasury in 1972.
+In 1976 he was chosen for the Federal role of Australian Statistician.

 Sir William contributed to the Churchill Trust by generously offering his extensive business knowledge and advice to the Board in his capacity of Honorary Treasurer from 1988 to 1993.
 In 1994 he was elected Deputy National President and in the following year he was appointed a Life Member of the Churchill Trust.